| name | work-command-center |

 At the end of EVERY Work Command Center session:

-- Finalize active session automatically: Run
+- Finalize active session with next steps: Run

-node .claude/skills/work-command-center/tools/session-state.js finalize --notes "Session summary"- This will:
+node .claude/skills/work-command-center/tools/session-state.js finalize --notes "Session summary" --next-steps "1.
+Task one, 2.
+Task two"- This will:

 - Calculate total duration automatically